leeleelee3264/old-blog/_posts/2020-10-28-sql-view-union-join.md

 title: "[SQL] View and a little bit of UNION/JOIN"
 date: 2020-10-27
 excerpt: "How to use VIEW and what's difference between UNION and JOIN.
 Finally, UNION performance!"
-tags: [Back, Java, Spring-boot, Redis, Ubuntu, leeleelee3264]
+tags: [Back, MySql]
 feature: /assets/img/spring.png
 comments: false
 ---

 # MySQL view and a little bit of union and join

-Today, I faced my big mistake with new updated funtion which is made by me as well.
-The situtaion is something like this.
+Today, I faced my big mistake with new updated function which is made by me as well.
+The situation is something like this.
 We have a message service firing with multiple condition such as accomplish of today's step count or tag reminder of today's goal.
-When we designed tables, we seperate to act_message and goal_message.
-(Obiously, it's design error.
+When we designed tables, we separate to act_message and goal_message.
+(Obviously, it's design error.
 I was supposed to create one table for these two).
-And there is mp3 file table music_list becuase the message will be playing designated mp3 file when it gets fired.
+And there is mp3 file table music_list because the message will be playing designated mp3 file when it gets fired.
 In act_message and goal_message, voice_id is recorded and it stands for the id of music in music_list.
 To be short,

 - act_message
 - goal_message (structure is the same with act_message)